 Museum of Natural History

-Daily summer programs introduce children to Gus the toad and demonstrate the cooking of bugs.
-Exhibits on history and the natural world...
+Daily summer programs introduce children to Gus the gopher tortoise and demonstrate the cooking of bugs.
+Exhibits on history and the...

 A slice of small town in the heart of Halifax, Annie welcomes you in and cooks up a hearty breakfast, including freshly baked bread and...